chriskempson/japanese-subtitles-word-kanji-frequency-lists/README.md

-# Japanese Subtitles Word Frequency List
+# Japanese Subtitles Word & Kanji Frequency Lists
 A word frequency and kanji frequency list derived from subtitles from Japanese drama, anime and films.

 The data set was comprised of 12,277 subtitle files taken from https://github.com/Matchoo95/JP-Subtitles.
 The frequeny lists were generated with JParser and cb's Japanese Text Analysis Tool.